 Acknowledgements.
-The authors wish to thank the Institute of Terrestrial Magnetism, Ionosphere and Radio Wave Propagation of AS USSR and the Space Research Institute of AS USSR for compilation of printed versions of the presented catalogues.
-This work employed data and services provided by the Shared Research Facility "Analytical Geomagnetic Data Center" of the Geophysical Center of RAS (http://ckp.gcras.ru/).
+The authors wish to thank the Institute of Terrestrial Magnetism, Ionosphere and Radio Wave Propagation of the RAS and the Space Research Institute of the RAS for compilation of printed versions of the presented catalogs.
+This work employed data and services provided by the Shared Research Facility "Analytical Geomagnetic Data Center" of the Geophysical Center of the RAS (http://ckp.gcras.ru/, last access: 4 March 2020).
 The authors wish to thank the team of the World Data Center for Solar-Terrestrial Physics and World Data Center for Solid Earth Physics in Moscow (Russia) for preservation and making publicly available historical geophysical recordings.